 Egypt and Her Defenders returned us to war reporting, as it shows British Consul General Lord Kitchener.
 Here we get to see how The Sphinx and the Great Pyramids looked in 1914.

 A Film Johnnie

-From Mack Sennett’s U.S.-based Keystone Studios, A Film Johnnie ended the program – appropriately enough – with Charles Chaplin, who made his first appearances as the Little Tramp – in both Kid Auto Races at Venice and Mabel’s Strange Predicament – in this celebrated year.
+From Mack Sennett’s U.S.-based Keystone Studios, A Film Johnnie ended the program with, appropriately enough, Charles Chaplin, whose Little Tramp was first seen in two shorts released in this celebrated year: Kid Auto Races at Venice and Mabel’s Strange Predicament.

 Directed by George Nichols, A Film Johnnie also features Roscoe Arbuckle (a.k.a.
-‘Fatty’ Arbuckle), Mabel Normand, and Ford Sterling.
+‘Fatty’ Arbuckle), top comedienne Mabel Normand (who, in late 1914, would be seen opposite Chaplin and Marie Dressler in what’s known as the first feature-length comedy, Tillie’s Punctured Romance), and Ford Sterling.